 Updates the timestamp (last access and last modification times) of a file.
-This is similar to Unix' touch command except that this one fails if the file does not exist.
+This is similar to Unix' touch command, except the command fails if the file does not exist.

-Optionally, a tuple of two numbers can be specified, which denotes the new values for the last access and last modified times respectively.
+Optionally, a tuple of two numbers can be specified, which denotes the new values for the 'last access' and 'last modified' times respectively.

-• fname (Required): File name of the file to be touched.

-• times (Optional, Defaulted to None: Tuple with 'last access' and 'last modified' times.
+- fname (Required): File name of the file to be touched. - times (Optional, Defaulted to None: Tuple with 'last access' and 'last modified' times.